8 DIY SEO Tips For Small Businesses That You Can Do Before Hiring A Professional

 What are Your Competitors Writing About?

 Use this information to create original content based on similar subjects.
 Do NOT directly copy or plagiarize other business content.
 Not only is plagiarism unprofessional, it could also create a legal issue regarding breach of copyright.
-Additionally, Google will recognize that you’ve copied content and will penalize you by dropping you further down the search results.
+Additionally, Google will recognize that you’ve copied content and will penalize you by dropping you further down the search result rankings.

 Find the Right Keywords or Key Phrases